Kostr/UEFI-Lessons/Lessons/Lesson_00/README.md

 EDK_TOOLS_PATH: /<...>/edk2/BaseTools
 CONF_PATH: /<...>/edk2/Conf
 ```
+The `Conf` directory contains several configuration files for the build.
+It is implied that EDKII user would configure the build by modifying files in this folder, this is why this folder is not under git control but rather created on the fly via `BaseTools/Conf` templates and the content inside the `Conf` folder is ignored by git [https://github.com/tianocore/edk2/blob/master/Conf/.gitignore](https://github.com/tianocore/edk2/blob/master/Conf/.gitignore).

-After that we could use `build` command to build EDK2 packages.
+After that we could use the `build` command to build EDK2 packages.
+We can use `build` command directly in our shell, because we've added `BaseTools/BinWrappers/PosixLike` to our path and the `build` command is just a wrapper [https://github.com/tianocore/edk2/blob/master/BaseTools/BinWrappers/PosixLike/build](https://github.com/tianocore/edk2/blob/master/BaseTools/BinWrappers/PosixLike/build) around the actual Python script [https://github.com/tianocore/edk2/blob/master/BaseTools/Source/Python/build/build.py](https://github.com/tianocore/edk2/blob/master/BaseTools/Source/Python/build/build.py).
-Try to execute help command to see all available options:
+Try to execute help option to see all the available build options:
 ```
 build --help
 ```